Sensitivity analysis for diffusion processes constrained to an orthant: Characteristics of derivatives and proof of Theorem 2

 \subsection{Complementarity}

 This section connects the augmented Skorohod problem associated with $(R,R)$ for $(x,\chi)$ with $(z,a)$.
-Note that, in view of Definitions~\ref{def:ORM} and \ref{def:derivative}, the first two requirements of the augmented Skorohod problem in Definition~\ref{def:augskorohod} are immediately satisfied for $(x,y,z)$.
-It is immediate that $a=\chi - R b$ by definition of $a$, so we must indeed choose $\tilde R=R$.
-We proceed with showing that $a$ and $b$ lie in $\D^{J\times J}_+$ as required for the augmented Skorohod problem, but it is convenient to first establish part of the fourth requirement.
+Note that, in view of Definitions~\ref{defORM} and \ref{defderivative}, the first two requirements of the augmented Skorohod problem in Definition~\ref{defaugskorohod} are immediately satisfied for $(x,y,z)$.
+It is immediate that $a=\chi- R b$ by definition of $a$, so we must indeed choose $\widetilde R=R$.
+We proceed with showing that $a$ and $b$ lie in $\mathbb{D}^{J\times J}_+$ as required for the augmented Skorohod problem, but it is convenient to first establish part of the fourth requirement.

-\begin{lemma} The $\M^{J\times J}$-valued function $b$ is componentwise nonnegative and nondecreasing. \end{lemma} \begin{proof} Since $\chi(t)=tE$ for $t \ge 0$, $\chi$ is evidently nonnegative and nondecreasing.
-The monotonicity result in Theorem~6 of \cite{kellawhitt96} shows that for any fixed $\epsilon>0$, each component of $b_{\epsilon}$ is nonnegative and nondecreasing.
-The lemma follows from the fact that $b$ is the pointwise limit of the sequences $\{b_{\epsilon}\}$ as $\epsilon \rightarrow 0+$. \end{proof}
+\begin{lemma} The $\mathbb M^{J\times J}$-valued function $b$ is componentwise nonnegative and nondecreasing. \end{lemma} \begin{pf} Since $\chi(t)=tE$ for $t \ge0$, $\chi$ is evidently nonnegative and nondecreasing.
+The monotonicity result in Theorem~6 of \citet{kellawhitt96} shows that for any fixed $\epsilon >0$, each component of $b_{\epsilon}$ is nonnegative and nondecreasing.
+The lemma follows from the fact that $b$ is the pointwise limit of the sequences $\{b_{\epsilon}\}$ as $\epsilon \rightarrow0+$. \end{pf}